samathaluca/new-lazycamp/README.md

 Availabilty calculations and auto countdown for ticket sales and number of spots.

+Image kit works perfectly locally but once deployed is not compatible with S3

 Technologies Used
 In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
 For each, provide its name, a link to its official site and a short sentence of why it was used.